PV Logger

-Accurate measurement of the global irradiance (GI) is a prerequisite for the analysis of PV smoothing:
+Accurate measurement of global irradiance (GI) is a prerequisite for the analysis of PV smoothing:

 - Accurate nowcasting of PV power is crucial when shrinking the accumulation of energy by the PV power smoothing.
 PV power predictors are based on artificial intelligence (AI) and they can be trained by a sky-imagery and by the measured signal GI(t), in particular its fraction intercepted by a tilted PV panel.